The words “forex trading” provide the definition of this activity. The word FOREX is coined from “FOReign EXchange”.

 Exchange rates of forex pairs are wholly determined by forces of demand and supply.
-These forced are captured in a schedule of economic and political events known as the economic news calendar (also known as Economic Calendar or Forex News Calendar).
+These forces are observable as a schedule of macro and micro-economic events known as the economic news calendar (aka the Forex News Calendar).
 No other market has such a schedule.
 The forex news calendar is a compendium of news releases on economic variables or political events which will ultimately sway the sentiment of the major market participants to either buy or sell a currency in exchange for another.
 Analyzing these news releases in order to determine whether to buy or sell a currency is known as fundamental analysis.

 There are various fundamental news releases in an economic calendar.
 These are divided into low-impact, medium-impact, and high-impact news events.
 There are many versions of the economic news calendar online, and you will also find this calendar on the MT4 platform.
 Typically, the impact of a news release can be color-coded or it can be assigned stars according to the level of market impact.

 - Low-impact news are assigned a green color, one to two stars and generally do not cause movements in currency pairs.

 - Medium-impact news are assigned an amber color, three stars and usually move the currencies very minimally.
 Usually, these movements are not enough to create trading opportunities.

 - High-impact news events are assigned a red color, four to five stars, and usually, create sufficient volatility to cause significant movements in currency pairs.
 The high-impact news are the tradable news items and are the ones mostly followed by market participants.